MaivinAI/usermanual/README.md

 ![toonshaded](static/toonshaded_small.png)

-# Maivin User Manual
+# EdgeFirst Modules User Manual

-This is the source for the Maivin User Manual.
+This is the source for the EdgeFirst Modules User Manual.
 The documentation is writen using Sphinx and rendered into HTML and PDF formats.

 # Setup